smartgeber Logo

 Antwort der Redaktion

-One of the primary features of a dystopian society is the presence of a totalitarian government.
-In these societies, the government exerts extreme control over every aspect of life, often using propaganda, surveillance, and censorship to maintain power.
-This control strips individuals of their freedom and autonomy.
+One of the most defining features of a dystopian society is the presence of a powerful and oppressive government.
+In these societies, the government often exerts total control over every aspect of life, from personal freedoms to information.
+This control is usually maintained through surveillance, propaganda, and strict laws that suppress dissent.

 Technological Control